 Mita Patel joined VoCoVo earlier this year, and has already brought a huge amount of knowledge and experience to our growing team.

 With 20 years’ experience in product leadership and business development, Mita values lean methodologies and believes in creating a nurturing, customer-led environment.
+We caught up with her about the bright future of retail communication. |

 How do you predict communications will change in 2022?